-In my experience, it is always worth avoiding the expense of employing a plumber if you possibly can—unclogging a shower drain yourself often isn’t as difficult as some might think.
+In my experience, it is always best to avoid the expense of employing a plumber if you possibly can.

-Below are my 8 suggested methods for how to clear a clogged shower drain.
+Below are my eight suggested methods for how to clear a clogged shower drain.

 8 Ways to Unclog a Shower Drain

 - Use a plunger.

 - Use baking soda and vinegar (the natural alternative to chemicals)!

 - Take the drain cover off and pull out the clog by hand.